approvals/ApprovalTests.cpp/doc/mdsource/TestingCombinations.source.md

 ### Passing in a Reporter

 Note: Because of the limitations of C++, the Reporter is not optional at the end, as in the rest of Approval Tests.
-Instead, you can optionally add a Reporter as the second argument.
+Instead, you can optionally add a Reporter as the first argument.

 ## Code samples